By George Bahto

 But there is a straightforward honesty to Shinnecock.
 When you stand on the 1st hole, its tee hard beside the Stanford White-designed clubhouse on the highest point of the property, you can see the entire assignment before you, and that sets the tone for the course.
 There are few forced carries, few blind shots.
 The same may not be said of National.

 As I said, I love these courses equally.
 I simply have greater respect for Shinnecock as a venue for championship competition.
-Shinnecock was a full and fair test of golf for the U.S. Open in 1896, and I have no doubt it will offer that same challenge when the Open returns for a fifth time in 2018.
+Shinnecock was a full and fair test of golf for the U.S. Open in 1896, and I have no doubt it will offer that same challenge when the Open returns for a sixth time in 2026.

 Raymond Floyd won the 1986 U.S. Open at Shinnecock Hills, one of his four major championships and 22 PGA Tour victories.